ncachanosky/Macro-with-Python/content/python/06_Ramsey/_index.md

 \end{equation}
 $$

 where $\mu(t)$ is the present-value shadow price.
 Since the household faces an optimization problem at each moment $t$, the shadow price may vary over time as well.
-The "transversality condition" states that in the limit, either the shadow price or the assets have to be zero.
+The transversality condition states that in the limit, either the shadow price or the assets have to be zero.

 The first-order-conditions (FOC) of the hamiltonian are: